lateralrook/bling-wallpaper/README.md

 # Bling Wallpaper Downloader & Setter
-A simple script to download the daily Bing wallpapers and set the most recent one as your desktop background.
+A set of scripts to download the daily Bing wallpapers and set the most recent one as your desktop background.

 ## Dependencies
 The script requires the following packages to be installed: